TymJanek/cryptography_ex/README.md

 # Cryptography exercises

 - Currently made for Cryptography class in Uni
-- 4 exercises done, few more to go :)
+- 5 exercises done, few more to go :)
-- All exercises are done in Python, with some small sprinkles of HTML, JS here and there
+- Almost all exercises are done in Python, with some small sprinkles of HTML, JS here and there

 ## Already done: